Walloon Legion: Post-war activities

 Altogether, between 7,000 and 8,000 men served in the Walloon Legion between 1941 and 1944, slightly less than the number of Flemish who served in comparable formations.
 Some 1,337 were killed, representing about a fifth of its total strength.
 However, its maximum field strength had never exceeded 2,000 men.
 In the final weeks of the war, Degrelle fled to German-occupied Norway and flew to Francoist Spain where, sentenced to death in absentia, he remained in exile until his death in 1994.

-Most former members of the unit returned to Belgium and where they were offered re-education and training classes between 1946 and 1951.
+Survivors of the Legion were sentenced to death after the war, although this was only carried out against the officers and holders of the Knights Cross.
+The enlisted ranks were let off with 10 to 20 years imprisonment and re-education and training classes between 1946 and 1951.
 It was reported in 1992 that there were around 1,000 surviving veterans.
 Many were unrepentant and claimed not to have had any knowledge of Nazi atrocities.